 Dr. Hedrick is originally from Huntington, WV.
 She received both her undergraduate and medical degrees from the University of Kentucky, where she graduated valedictorian of her medical school class in 2002.
-She completed her general surgery training and a two-year postgraduate research fellowship at the University of Virginia.
-She then completed a fellowship in Colon and Rectal Surgery at the University of Pennsylvania.
-She returned to the University of Virginia as an Assistant Professor of Surgery in 2010.
+She completed her general surgery training and a two-year postgraduate research fellowship at the University of Virginia where she received numerous awards for research and medical education.
+She then completed a fellowship in colon and rectal surgery at the University of Pennsylvania.

-Dr. Hedrick specializes in the treatment of colorectal conditions with a special focus on minimally invasive surgery including laparoscopy, transanal endoscopic microsurgery, and colonoscopy.
+Dr. Hedrick specializes in the treatment of colorectal conditions such as colorectal cancer and inflammatory bowel disease.
+Her special focus is on minimally invasive surgery, including robotic surgery, laparoscopy, transanal endoscopic microsurgery and colonoscopy.

 - American Medical Women's Association Glasgow Memorial Award